WurstModders/WurstMod/README.md

 # WurstMod

+### **IMPORTANT NOTE:** By installing mods, you forfeit your right to bug the developers of a game.
+They've got enough on their plate anyway.
+It's never a good idea to report a game bug if you are running mods!
+Disable the mods first!

 WurstMod is a mod for H3VR currently focusing on making it easy to create and import custom maps.
 Custom maps are currently limited to the Take and Hold gamemode.

 ## Installation